Expertise

 Frequently Asked Questions

-• What is an Affray Charge?
+• What is an affray charge?

 Affray is a criminal offence that arises when someone uses or threatens violence in a way that causes others nearby to feel alarmed or unsafe.
 Unlike assault, this charge does not require physical contact.
 The focus is on how a reasonable person observing the situation would interpret the conduct.